Lifestyle Medicine Education and Skills Development Programs

 Lifestyle Medicine in Day-to-Day Practice offers a new series of instructional and skills development programs.
 What makes this education unique is its focus on the “how-to” elements of lifestyle medicine -- how to expand your current approaches to treatment and prevention with pragmatic, effective, evidence-based lifestyle medicine interventions.

-This year, we offer four educational and skills development programs.
+This year, we offer the following educational and skills development programs.
 You can attend the one(s) that align with your interests:

 - ACTIVE LIVES

 These highly interactive learning experiences provide practical education, opportunities to develop state-of-the-art skills, and take-home tools to enable your success in effectively and efficiently helping your patients adopt and sustain lifestyle behaviors that will improve their health and quality of life.

 ACTIVE LIVES focuses on the “how-to” elements of helping patients increase their engagement with and level of physical activity.
 This includes strategies and skills development for:

 - Motivating patients (even reluctant ones) to increase their level of physical activity

 - Mastering the core competencies of prescribing exercise

 - Integrating exercise prescription into your current approaches to treatment and prevention